-Also, since they don’t really have roots they acquire nutrients from the water, so you may need to add some fertilizer after your water changes.
-Try not to use fertilizer tabs since they don’t really have roots.
+Also, since they don’t have roots, they acquire nutrients from the water, so you may need to add some fertilizer after your water changes.
+Try not to use fertilizer tabs since they don’t have roots.

 Java fern can be planted almost anywhere.
-They can be placed on decor, driftwood, rock and substrate.
-However, be sure not to burry them in the substrate as they pull most nutrients directly from the water.
+They can be placed on decor, driftwood, rock, and substrate.
+However, be sure not to bury them in the substrate as they pull most nutrients directly from the water.

-To attach Java Fern just use a colour matched thread, zip tie or even fish line for best results.
+To attach Java Fern, use a color-matched thread, zip tie, or even fish line for best results.
 Some people use rubber bands which are very visible and look horrible.

 To maintain Java Fern is pretty easy, just keep up on weekly checks and trim any dead or discoloured leaves.
 Because Java Fern are so hardy it’s pretty difficult to kill them.

 Java Fern Quick Reference: